Ascension Island: End of Admiralty rule and early government

 Between 1872 and 1889, the population of the island was listed as HMS Flora (Tender), under the orders of the Commander-in-Chief, Cape of Good Hope, estimated to number just 150 in 1888. had been the guardship at Ascension from 1865 to 1872 before being ordered south to become the Simonstown depot ship.
 Five ratings died while on a recreational boat trip in 1879.

-In 1899, as part of the British effort in the Second Boer War, the Eastern Telegraph Company (later Cable & Wireless plc) installed the first submarine communications cable from the island, connecting the UK with its colonies in South Africa.
+In 1899, as part of the British effort in the Second Boer War, the Eastern Telegraph Company (later Cable & Wireless plc) installed the first submarine communications cable from the island, connecting Britain with her colonies in South Africa.

+The Island was under direct control of the Board of Admiralty until 1922.
 In 1922, letters patent made Ascension a dependency of Saint Helena, with control being officially handed over to the Eastern Telegraph Company from the Admiralty on 20 October 1922.
-The island was managed by the head of the Eastern Telegraph Company on the island until 1964 when the British Government appointed an Administrator to represent the Governor of Saint Helena in Ascension.
+The island was managed by the head of the Eastern Telegraph Company on the island until 1964 when the British Government appointed an administrator to represent the Governor of Saint Helena in Ascension.